sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

   - **Update Admission Times** specifies that Job Admission Times should be updated from the Job Template.
   - **Update from required arguments** specifies that Job Template arguments that are qualified being required should be updated in selected Jobs.
   - **Update from optional arguments** specifies that Job Template arguments that are qualified being optional should be updated in selected Jobs.
-- The
-- **Update Jobs from Templates** is available from the *Navigation Panel* and will update Jobs in Workflows located in the selected *Inventory Folder* from *Job Templates* located in any folder.
+- **Update Jobs from Templates** is available from the *Navigation Panel* and will update Jobs in Workflows located in the selected *Inventory Folder* from Job Templates located in any folder.
-- **Apply Template to Jobs** is available from the *Navigation Panel* and will update Jobs in Workflows located in any folder that hold references to *Job Templates* included with the selected *Inventory Folder* or any sub-folder.
+- **Apply Template to Jobs** is available from the *Navigation Panel* and will update Jobs in Workflows located in any folder that holds references to Job Templates included with the selected *Inventory Folder* or any sub-folder.

 After updating Jobs from Job Templates, the related Workflows will be set to *Draft* status and should be deployed to make changes effective.

+## Use with Jobs

+Job Templates can be created from existing Jobs.
+In the *Configuration-Inventory* view for a given Workflow users can click the related Job to find its action menu offering the *Make Job Template* operation.

+To assign a Job a Job Template users can proceed as follows:

+- In the right upper corner of the window invoke the Wizard.
+- This brings up a pop-up window that allows choosing the *User Job Templates* tab.
+  - Navigate to the desired Job Template or type parts of its name.
+  - Select the Job Template and optionally add arguments if provided by the Job Template.

+When a Job Template is assigned a Job, this is indicated in the right upper corner of the window:

+- Users find the *Job Template Reference*,
+- followed by an icon for the *Synchronization Status Indicator*:
+  - green color indicates that the Job and Job Template are in sync.
+  - orange color indicates that the Job Template was changed and that the Job is not in sync.
+- Clicking the orange *Synchronization Status Indicator* will update the Job from its Job Template.

+To remove a Job Template reference from a Job, users can click the trash icon in the right upper corner following the Job Template name.
+The operation will leave Job properties untouched and will release the link to the Job Template.

+Jobs that reference Job Templates do not allow major parts of the Job being changed.
+Instead, changes have to be applied to the Job Template.
+This does not apply to the following inputs that can be freely chosen:

+- **Job Name**
+- **Label**
+- **Agent**
+- **Job Admission Times**
+- **Job Notification**

+To dynamically assign values to **Arguments for JVM Jobs** or **Environment Variables for Shell Jobs** users can proceed as follows:

+- The Job Template makes use of a Workflow Variable for the value assigned the *Argument* or *Environment Variable*.
+- The Workflow holding the Job that references the Job Template declares the Workflow Variable that can be populated from a default value and from incoming Orders.

 ## References